This article is about different approaches to data lineage documentation.

 - What method of documentation will you choose: descriptive or automated?

-- Will you choose process design data lineage or value data lineage?
+- Will you select process design data lineage or value data lineage?

 Let’s carefully consider the content of each decision and what they would mean for your company.